zdrouse/WD-easystore-Price-Tracker/README.md

 Supply the configuration xml file the 16-digit passcode.

 ## Run
 Right-click the PowerShell file and run with PowerShell.
-This may require allowing
+This may require allowing PowerShell scripts to run on your machine.